bitprj/devrel/IMC_Python/Storing_Data_In_Python/Storing_Data_in_Python.md

 **Dictionaries**

-Dictionaries give you the best of both worlds in sets and lists.
+Dictionaries give you the best of both sets and lists.
 They are indexable and keep your information organized with the key-value pair design.
 Dictionaries can also be nested so that the value that a key maps to is a dictionary rather than a number or a string.
 This data structure is best if you want to store several pieces of information about one item.
 A good example would be simulating a phone book or an address book.
 You could set each key to be a contact’s name and each value as their phone number or address.
 This problem could also be approached using a nested dictionary where each nested dictionary represents a contact with several key-value pairs to store more information on each of them.

 Overall, none of these data structures are better than another – each has their own qualities and capabilities that make them useful for a certain purpose.
-Hopefully by this point you have figured out which method is best for storing the information that you will be using in your Python program.
+Hopefully you have figured out which method is best for storing the information that you will be using in your Python program.
 Otherwise, I advise you pick one out and search for where you may run into a problem.
 To learn more about Python, visit bitproject.org or e-mail me at danzelo1@binghamton.edu.